 Please consult the chart below for the latest predictions by the Japan Weather Association.

-The best times to view cherry blossoms start five to six days after they open.
-Their optimal viewing time is relatively short, lasting one week, give or take a day or two.
+The best times to view cherry blossoms in Japan start five to six days after they open.
+Their optimal viewing time is relatively short, lasting about one week, give or take a day or two.

 Cherry blossoms – called “sakura” in Japanese – are fragile, and they can be washed away by heavy rains or blown away by strong winds.

 But their brevity and fragility add to their allure.
-Viewing cherry blossoms is called "haname" in Japanese, and it is a time-honoured pastime in the Land of the Rising Sun.
+Viewing cherry blossoms is called “hanami” in Japanese, and it is a time-honoured pastime in the Land of the Rising Sun.

-Cherry blossoms are already well past their sell-by date in Okinawa, the southern-most major island in the Japanese archipelago, where they started to open in mid-January and continued to bloom through mid-February.
+Cherry blossoms are already blooming in Okinawa, the southern-most major island in the Japanese archipelago, where they started to open in mid-January and will continue to bloom through mid-February.

 The Cherry Blossom Front, however, has not yet reached the main island of Kiyushu.

-Their peak viewing dates are expected to be April 1 to April 7 in Fukuoka and March 31 to April 8 in Tokyo.
+Their peak viewing dates are expected to begin on March 19 in Fukuoka and March 23 in Tokyo.

 The Cherry Blossom Front will work its way northward over the following weeks.

-Best Times to View Cherry Blossoms in 2017
+Best Times to View Cherry Blossoms in 2019 (and Where to Stay)

-Weather conditions can vary.
-These are the estimated best times to view cherry blossoms in 2017 according to the Japan Weather Association.
+The weather in Japan can vary from year to year and place to place.
+These are the estimated best times to view cherry blossoms in 2019 according to the Japan Weather Association.

 Changes in the weather, however, can affect the times that cherry trees blossom – and heavy rains or winds can also cut viewing times short.